 The Coaching Letter is written by Center staff member Isobel Stevenson, who has extensive experience as both a leader and a coach.
 The Coaching Letter’s perspective is that leaders could be a bit more successful if they thought and acted more like coaches, and coaches could be a bit more successful if they thought and acted more like leaders.
 Isobel draws on research and theory in organizational development, cognitive psychology, and behavioral economics, as well as her own experience, to suggest to leaders and coaches ways to think about their work that push them a little bit beyond their current mental models.
 The Coaching Letter is rich, thoughtful, personal, and funny.

-To sign up to receive the Coaching Letter in your inbox, please email firstname.lastname@example.org.
+Please sign up here to receive the Coaching Letter in your inbox.

 Hello, I hope this finds you well.
 It is cold, dull and rainy where I am.
 I don’t know why I write about the weather so much; I guess it’s because where I come from, the weather is an endless source of fascination.
 When I call my dad, I can rely on giving and receiving a weather report.
 Anyway, the weather today seems relevant—be warned that this is a heavier Coaching Letter than most.

 We are three fourths of the way through the second Acceleration Workshop; Session 3, for which there were around 450 people registered, was on Tuesday.
 Our work on Acceleration has certainly garnered a lot of attention—in the last couple of weeks, we have been asked to present to several different groups, including superintendents, professional organizations, and state departments of education.
 So I’m sure there will be more to say in the coming weeks.
 And the Acceleration […]